 - A lack of oxygen at the time of birth that may damage a part of the brain.

 - Illegal or street drugs may trigger the condition in some people.
-For example, those who use cannabis heavily are four times more likely to develop schizophrenia than non-users.
+For example, heavy cannabis usage may account for between 8% and 14% of schizophrenia cases.
 Many other drugs of abuse such as amfetamines, cocaine, ketamine and lysergic acid diethylamide (LSD) can trigger a schizophrenia-like illness.

 Are any tests needed?